|Duration:||2 Semesters (8 Months)|

 |Credential Awarded:||Ontario College Certificate|

-AFD is ideal for students who wish to apply their artistic skills to a wide variety of disciplines.
+Art Fundamentals is ideal for students who wish to develop their artistic skills to access further postsecondary education.
 It’s also well suited for professionals currently employed in media and communication industries who would like to improve or update their skills.